What are biofuels?

 With their use we can limit CO2 emissions since the CO2 released in their use is equal to the CO2 that has been previously removed from the atmosphere by the raw material used for their production, which makes them emission-reducing fuels.
 They expand the range of low-emission mobility technologies and allow us to increase the pace of decarbonization without relying solely on renewing the fleet with electric vehicles.
 They allow consumers to choose the ones that best suit their needs and start reducing their emissions immediately.

 Their production and distribution can be carried out using existing industrial facilities.
-Therefore, the manufacture of advanced biofuels represents an enormous opportunity for the growth of industrial activity, contributing to the technological development of the sector and generating quality employment.
-Advanced biofuels will be key to boosting the development of the circular economy in Spain, creating new jobs in rural areas.
+Therefore, the manufacture of biofuels represents an enormous opportunity for the growth of industrial activity, contributing to the technological development of the sector and generating quality employment.
+Biofuels will be key to boosting the development of the circular economy in Spain, creating new jobs in rural areas.

 They also allow us to diversify the country's energy mix.
 Their production is a guarantee for security of supply and energy independence, since they can be manufactured locally and with autochthonous raw materials.